Kim Chermesino, BA (she/her/hers)

-Director of Counseling and Health Services
+Office Manager of Counseling and Health Services

 Assistant Director of Counseling

-Jackie is Staff Clinician who has been working at Wheaton College since April 2018.
-Jackie graduated from Northeastern University and obtained her Master of Social Work from San Jose State University.
+Jackie has been a staff clinician at Wheaton since April 2018.
+She graduated from Northeastern University and obtained her Master of Social Work from San Jose State University.
 Jackie has worked in a variety of social service inpatient/outpatient, residential, hospital and private practice settings and truly enjoys the work that she does.

 Staff Clinician and Case Manager

 Alex joined the Counseling Center team as a graduate-level trainee during the 2017-2018 academic year while he finished earning his master’s degree from Northeastern University.
 Upon graduating, Alex accepted a full-time role within the Counseling Center as a Staff Clinician and Case Manager.
 Through this position, Alex has had the privilege of providing individual therapy to students while also helping students identify and connect with off-campus providers within their communities.

 When it comes to his clinical work as a Licensed Mental Health Counselor, Alex believes every person is capable and deserving of positive change and personal growth.
 Thus, Alex strives to empower Wheaton students by creating a safe and supportive environment in which an individual’s identities and lived experiences are respected, validated, and integrated into their therapy.
 Given Alex has extensive training in Cognitive Behavior Therapy, the interconnection among thoughts, emotions, and behaviors can be incorporated into his practices as well.

 Outside of the Counseling Center, Alex serves as an active member within the Healthy Masculinity Working Group, the Cooperative for Anti-Racism Infusion Within Student Affairs, and the Fun Committee.
 In his free time, Alex enjoys staying active (through hiking and biking), cooking, and relaxing with a book or a video game.

 Carly Ladd, MA (she/her/hers)